Identity Theft in California

-The unauthorized use, possession, sale, or transfer of a person’s (or legal entity’s) “personal identifying information” is a violation of Penal Code section 530.5 – even if no one actually suffers any harm or loss as a result.
+Under California law, the unauthorized use, possession, sale, or transfer of a person’s (or legal entity’s) “personal identifying information” is a violation of CA Penal Code Section 530.5 – even if no one actually suffers any harm or loss as a result.
 “Personal identifying information” includes, but is not limited to, names, addresses, social security numbers, driver’s license or passport numbers, dates of birth, tax identification numbers, account numbers and/ or passwords.
 If such information is willfully obtained, used, or provided to another for a fraudulent or unlawful purpose (usually to gain a financial benefit, escape criminal liability, or gain access to protected information) the defendant may face state and/or federal charges.
 Even when there is only one victim, a defendant could be charged with multiple counts of identity theft if the personal information of the victim was used or obtained unlawfully on more than one occasion.

 What must be proven?